testcraftsman/testpool/docs/source/quickstart.rst

 Quick Start
 ===============

+Testpool clones VMs from a template VM.
+Testpool monitors each VM waiting for their management interface to be assgiend an IP address, usually through DHCP.
+Once assigned, Testpool makes the VM available for users.
+Users acquire a VM and then release it when done.
+Where Testpool replaces the VM with a fresh clone.
+Cloning VMs can take a considerable amount of time.
+Testpool manages the VMs so that acquiring VMs is immediate.

 Normally Testpool is installed on a central server and configured to manager several hypervisors.
 Testpool supports KVM which is required for this demonstration.
-Testpool client content is installed on satellite systems which interact with the Testpool server and hypervisors.

-To expedite this guide, all Testpool content will be installed on a single host.
-This can be either the KVM hypervisor or a separate system.
+To expedite this guide, Testpool content will be installed on the KVM hypervisor.
+For final installation, Testpool can be installed either the hypervisor or a separate system.
 The differences will be identified during the installation steps.
-Standalone mode is functionally rich and useful for evaluation purposes.

 KVM Installation
 ----------------

-For this quick start guide, we'll need a single VM named test.template on the hypervisor off and ready to be cloned.
+For this quick start guide, we'll need a single VM named test.template on the hypervisor which is off and ready to be cloned.
 What the VM is running is not important and there are good instructions on the internet for setting up a KVM hypervisor and creating a VM.
 This section will provide references to these sites.